bugsbugsbux/notes-on-nix/notes-on-nix.md

 index the module's `config` or `options` argument.

-Depending on whether an option has a default value, **not defining it** may be an error nor not.
+Depending on whether an option has a default value, **not defining it** may be an error or not.

 Depending on the type, **defining an option multiple times** may be an error or merged in some way.
 For available types, how to customize